 As said, a new policy is needed to set out a renewed strategy and action plan for EU tourism.
 The key priorities are the ones we set out in The Tourism Manifesto:

 - Good Governance

 - Reduce Seasonality

 - Transport Connectivity

-To your mind, are European policies aimed at a more sustainable tourism in line with the needs, processes and local scenarios at destination level?
+To your mind, are European policies aimed at a more sustainable tourism in line with the needs, processes, and local scenarios at the destination level?